Blog

 Dominican Republic

-The standard workweek is 44 hours, with a maximum of 8 hours daily.
-Overtime is paid at a premium.
+The standard workweek is 44 hours, with a maximum of 8 hours per day.
+Overtime is limited to 80 hours per quarter with a 35% premium, and up to 68 hours per week with a 100% premium.

 In 2024, the country announced a six-month pilot program to work four days a week, starting February 2025.
 This project would diminish the working week from Monday to Thursday, and reduce working hours from 44 to 36 hours.